Photobook Community Meta-list 2025

 Giuseppe Oliverio, see 10 (and 42).

-Erik Kessels is an artist, designer, curator, and PhMuseum Curae head professor.
+Erik Kessels is an artist, designer, curator, and PhMuseum Curae Head professor.

 Rosa Lacavalla is a photographer, visual artist, and PhMuseum community manager and education coordinator.